apioo/fusio-docs/docs/backend/api/routes.md

 * `/file/*path`
   Variable path fragment which matches all values.
 I.e. `/file/foo/bar` or `/file/12` matches this route

+## Scopes

+The scopes field defines a set of scopes which are assigned to this route.
+If the route is protected an enduser needs to obtain such a scope in order to access the endpoint.

 ## Status

 The status affects the behaviour of the API endpoint.
 The following list describes each status